Powerdynamo brings new ignition & light

 Screw down the coil with the 3 hex screws M4.

-Lead the cable from the front through the enlarged cable exit hole (with the grommet) to the rear side.
+Lead the cable through the enlarged cable exit hole (with the grommet) to the rear side.

 To pull the new rotor again, you will need the enclosed puller tool M27x1,25 (part 99 99 799 00).